 Classifi- cation Symbol Name Functions [CMY] Transistor output common Common terminal for transistor output signals This terminal is electrically isolated from terminals [CM] and [11]s.
-Transistor output Tip Figure 2.8 sh control circu ng programmable logic controller (PLC) to terminal [Y1], [Y2], [Y3] or [Y4] lows two examples of circuit connection between the transistor output of the inverter's it and a PLC.
+Tip Figure 2.8 sh control circu ng programmable logic controller (PLC) to terminal [Y1], [Y2], [Y3] or [Y4] lows two examples of circuit connection between the transistor output of the inverter's it and a PLC.
 In example (a), the input circuit of the PLC serves as a SINK for the it output, whereas in example (b), it serves as a SOURCE for the output.
-Photococ oupler Curre Photocoupler Current SINK input YA To To To To To To To To To T put [Y5A/C] General purpose relay output A general-purpose relay contact output usable as well as the function of the transistor output terminal [Y1], [Y2], [Y3] or [Y4].
-Contact rating: 250 VAC 0.3 A, cos φ = 0.3, 48 VDC, 0.5 A Switching of the normal/negative logic output is applicable to the following two contact output modes: "Active ON" (Terminals [Y5A] and [Y5C] are closed (excited) if the signal is active.) and "Active OFF" (Terminals [Y5A] and [Y5C] are opened (non-excited) if the signal is active while they are normally closed.).
-Relay output [30A/B/C] Alarm relay output (for any error) Outputs a contact signal (SPDT) when a protective function has been activated to stop the motor.
-Contact rating: 250 VAC 0.3 A, cos φ = 0.3, 48 VDC, 0.5 A Any one of output signals assigned to terminals [Y1] to [Y4] can also be assigned to this relay contact to use it for signal output.
-Switching of the normal/negative logic output is applicable to the following two contact output modes: "Active ON" (Terminals [30A] and [30C] are closed (excited) if the signal is active.) and "Active OFF" (Terminals [30A] and [30C] are opened (non-excited) if the signal is active while they are normally closed.).
+Transistor output Photococ oupler Curre Photocoupler Current SINK input YA To To To To To To To To To T put [Y5A/C] General purpose relay output A general-purpose relay contact output usable as well as the function of the transistor output terminal [Y1], [Y2], [Y3] or [Y4].
+Contact rating: 250 VAC 0.3 A, cos φ = 0.3, 48 VDC, 0.5 A Switching of the normal/negative logic output is applicable to the following two contact output modes: "Active ON" (Terminals [Y5A] and [Y5C] are closed (excited) if the signal is active.) and "Active OFF" (Terminals [Y5A] and [Y5C] are opened (non-excited) if the signal is active while they are normally closed.). are opened (non-excited) if the signal is active while they are normally are opened (non-excited) if the signal is active while they are normally output (for any error) (1) Outputs a contact signal (SPDT) when a protective function has been as stop the motor.
+Contact rating: 250 VAC 0.3 A, cos \$\phi\$ = 0.3, 48 VDC, 0.5 A (2) Any one of output signals assigned to terminals [Y1] to [Y4] can also be to this relay contact to use it for signal output.
+(3) Switching of the normal/negative logic output is applicable to the following contact output modes: "Active ON" (Terminals [30A] and [30C] are clearly contact output modes: "Active OFF" (Terminals [30A] a are opened (non-excited) if the signal is active while they are normally

 Classifi- cation Symbol Name Functions [DX+]/ [DX-]/ [SD] RS-485 communications port 2 (Terminals on control PCB) A communications port transmits data through the RS-485 multipoint protocol between the inverter and a computer or other equipment such as a PLC.
 For setting of the terminating resistor, refer to Section 2.4.2 "Setting up the slide witches.")
 Communication RJ-45 connector for the keypad RS-485 communications port 1 (Standard RJ-45 connector) (1) Used to connect the inverter with the keypad.
 The inverter supplies the power to the keypad through the pins specified below.
 The extension cable for remote operation also uses wires connected to these pins for supplying the keypad power.
 (2) Remove the keypad from the standard RJ-45 connector and connect the RS-485 communications cable to control the inverter through the PC or PLC (Programmable Logic Controller).
 For setting of the terminating resistor, refer to Section 2.4.2 "Setting up the slide switches."
 TXD USB connector USB port (On the optional remote keypad TP-E1U) A USB port connector (mini B) that connects an inverter to a computer.
-FRI Loader (software) running on the computer supports editing the function co transferring them to the inverter, verifying them, test-running an inverter an monitoring the inverter running status.
+FRENIC Loader (software) running on the computer supports editing the function codes, transferring them to the inverter, verifying them, test-running an inverter and monitoring the inverter running status.
 Note: The standard keypad has no USB port.